fossasia/wp-dev-buddy/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Default stylesheet has been updated to be responsive, and to match your theme's appearance as much as possible
+* Despite the work in the 2.0.2 release, the empty timeline feedback didn't render but it does now
+* Minor refactor work on the code to make it less bug and error prone

 = 2.0.3 =
 Bug Fix: Using the shortcode to render the feed in the WordPress editor places the feed within the content rather than directly above it.